Queries (OrchardCore.Queries)¶

 A SQL query is actually a Liquid template.
 This allows your queries to be shaped based on the parameters it gets.

-It is recommended to use parameters to inject values in the queries, and only use Liquid templates to change the shape of the query.
+Use SQL parameters (@name or @name:default) for all user-provided values, and only use Liquid templates to change the shape of the query.

 {% if limit > 0 %}